Matt Nathanson: Not Colored Too Perfect

 This record is a compilation of unreleased material, the bulk of which was recorded in San Rafael, CA in the fall of 1997.
 Two other songs on this compilation, "You're Smiling" and "Wait Up" were recorded in Santa Barbara, CA in the summer of 1995.
 The final two songs, "Trace of a Cat's Eye" and "Vandalized" were taken from the unreleased record by Nathanson's college band Here Comes Everybody.
 The HCE album was recorded in Claremont, CA, in the spring of 1995 but was never released.
 Both these songs were written by the drummer in the band, Bill Foreman.

 Still Waiting for Spring

-Recorded December 1998 in Cotati, CA. and January 1999 at Tiny Telephone in San Francisco, with Mark Weinberg.
+Recorded December 1998 in Cotati, CA. and January 1999 at Tiny Telephone Studios in San Francisco, with Mark Weinberg.
 This record features David Immergluck & Charlie Gillingham of Counting Crows on tracks including the song "Loud", which was featured on the television show Dawson's Creek.
 The record was mixed at Different Fur in San Francisco and released spring of 1999.